-Organisers may at their discretion, carry out noise tests in compliance with the procedures detailed in section J5.17. of the Motorsport UK Regulations.
+Organisers may at their discretion, carry out noise tests in compliance with the procedures detailed in section Motorsport UK regulation J_5.17. of the Motorsport UK Regulations.
 Any competitor whose vehicle is adjudged to produce excessive noise will be required to execute such measures as may be required to reduce noise pollution to an acceptable level, as defined by the meeting organisers.